Heat Pump Rebates for Your Home

 Getting an Electrical Inspection

-Electrical inspections are done weekday mornings and can usually be completed within 2-3 days of the request.
+Electrical inspections are done on weekdays and can usually be completed within 5 to 7 days of the request.
 The homeowner cannot schedule the inspection.
-The electrician schedules it by calling the Building Dept. at (978) 318-3280 with the permit number and the desired inspection date and time.
+The electrician schedules it by calling the Electrical Inspector at 978-318-3235 between 7am and 9am Monday through Friday with the permit number and the desired inspection date and time.
+Messages left for the Electrical Inspector after 9am will be returned the next morning.
 An adult (who does not need to be the electrician – a homeowner, family member, or builder is fine) needs to be there to let the inspector into the house.
 The inspector knows what to look for once he is in the house and can phone the electrician if there is a question about the project while he’s on site.

 The electrical inspector notifies CMLP of all approved electrical inspections on the next business day.